Azure-Samples/eks-aks-migration-guide/restore-aks-cluster.md

 Preserve Service NodePorts:  auto
 ```

-### Validate the restored Resources in AKS cluster
+### Validate the restored resources in AKS cluster

 To verify that all the resources are succesfully restored from EKS backup, run the below commands: